sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

   resource-intensive.
 * **Tool Dependence:** Reliance on automated tools for enforcement might lead to over-dependence, reducing manual oversight and potentially missing nuanced issues.
 * **Stifled Innovation:** Strict adherence to coding conventions might stifle creative problem-solving and innovative coding techniques.
+It is essential to strike a balance between consistency and flexibility to encourage creativity while maintaining readability and maintainability.
+  Avoid the "Not Invented Here" syndrome, and be mindful not to spend significant amounts of time on discussing the "best" way to formulate things.
 * **Initial Overhead:** The process of defining, documenting, and implementing consistent coding standards can be time-consuming and resource-intensive.
-* **Power Dynamics:** Senior or vocal team members might dominate the creation and enforcement of rules, creating an oppressive atmosphere for others, particularly new or timid team members.
+* **Team Dynamics:** The process of defining and enforcing coding standards can cause friction within the team, especially when consensus is required.
+Senior or vocal team members might dominate the creation and enforcement of rules, creating an oppressive atmosphere for others, particularly new or timid team members.
+It is essential to manage this process carefully to avoid negatively impacting team dynamics.
 * **Onboarding Challenges:** While having a set of conventions aims to reduce variation and cognitive load, overly strict enforcement of coding conventions might overwhelm new team members, making it difficult for them to integrate smoothly.